CyberCookie/siegel/client_core/router/README.md

 Defining `children` opens us the way to describe nested routes.<br />
 At the deepest path level we used wildcard ( * ) - this symbols means we match every route at this level<br />
 and any fruit we type in url eventually will fall down in this route, for example *www.somesite.com/goods/fruits/kiwi*<br />
-Finally, at the top level we defined *all routes* path ( * ) to match any route we didn't specify and, in this case, redirect to 404 page.<br />
+Finally, at the top level we defined *all routes* path ( * ) to match any route we didn't specify and, in this case, redirect to 404 page with state applied to history.<br />
+Admin page with permissions check is also here.<br />

 <br />